 Almost all big companies (97%) say they offer some kind of severance package to workers, according to a 2018 report from talent development firm Lee Hecht Harrison and pay consulting firm Compensation Resources Inc. Of those, 52% extend medical coverage for at least some time after a layoff.

 But there is no national standard when it comes to getting severance.
 Whether you receive any, and how much, depends on factors like your employer's internal policies, and in some cases, what state you live in.
 Typically, what you receive is tied to how long you worked for the employer.

-If you're married, the easiest way to get coverage once you've lost yours is to jump onto a spouse's plan or, depending on your provider, your domestic partner's plan.
+If you're married, the easiest way to get health coverage once you've lost yours is to jump onto a spouse's plan or, depending on your provider, your domestic partner's plan.
 A job loss is considered a "qualifying life event" that opens up a special enrollment period that should allow you to make the shift.